Engin-Boot/pong-stage-TwinkalParmar-16/Stage0/Player.md

 # Player
   Contains functionalities or activities which a player can perform.
-  This will also inherit the style module.
+  Also inherits the style module.

 ## Feature